apple/foundationdb/documentation/sphinx/source/client-testing.rst

    commit and finish the transaction.
 If the commit is successful, the execution proceeds to the continuation of ``execTransaction()``.
 In case of a retriable error the transaction is automatically retried.
-A fatal error results in a failure of the workoad.
+A fatal error results in a failure of the workload.

 .. function:: done()